dip::Interval class

 The two images must be disjoint, meaning that dip::Any( dip::Infimum( hit, miss )) must be false.
 An exception will be raised if this is not the case.

-dip::IntervalArray GenerateRotatedVersions(dip::uint rotationAngle = 45, dip::String rotationDirection = S::INTERLEAVED_CLOCKWISE) const
+dip::IntervalArray GenerateRotatedVersions(dip::uint rotationAngle = 45, dip::String const& rotationDirection = S::INTERLEAVED_CLOCKWISE) const

 Returns rotated versions of the interval, applicable to 2D intervals only.